nodejs/nodejs.dev/src/documentation/0040b-node-file-descriptors/index.md

 ---
-title: 'Working with file descriptors in Node'
+title: 'Working with file descriptors in Node.js'
-description: 'How to interact with file descriptors using Node'
+description: 'How to interact with file descriptors using Node.js'
 author: flaviocopes
 ---